erick-rivas/reactjs-reference/bin/aws-eb/deployment.md

 ## Elastic beanstalk instance

 -   Open aws console in [aws.amazon.com](https://aws.amazon.com)
--   Go to elastic beanstalk pane
+-   Go to Elastic Beanstalk pane.
--   Create a new application
+-   Create a new application.
--   Create a new environment
+-   Create a new environment (Web server environment)
     -   Select nodejs platform
+    -   Press *Configure more options*
+        -   Go to Software and verify that Apache is set as server proxy
+            >   If there are not options it is set by default
+        -   Go to Capacity and select the server capacity
             >   For development(sandbox) use preferably a t3a.nano instance

 ## EB CLI